gavinanderegg/gavinanderegg.github.io/_posts/2025/2025-08-25-a-bluesky-mystery.md

 date: 2025-08-25 21:06:00 -0300
 ---

 **UPDATE:** I heard back from Bryan Newbold, protocol engineer at Bluesky, about this.
 [It seems this is an issue with the AppView layer of the protocol when it comes to large threads](https://bsky.app/profile/bnewbold.net/post/3lxbcnv2hjc2b).
 There's a new API in the works that's set to help out with this problem.
 I'm glad to hear it wasn't just me missing something obvious!
+The original post follows below.

 ---